-Leinen currently serves as a member of the Executive Planning Group of the UN Decade of Ocean Science for Sustainable Development and is a member of the distinguished Leadership Council of the Joint Ocean Commission Initiative.
-She is the Vice Chair of the Research Board of the $500 million Gulf of Mexico Research Initiative.
+Leinen currently serves as co-chair of the Decade Advisory Board for the UN Decade of Ocean Science for Sustainable Development and is a member of the distinguished Leadership Council of the Joint Ocean Commission Initiative.
 From 2016-2018 she served as a U.S. Science Envoy focusing on ocean science in Latin America, East Asia, and the Pacific.
 She has served as President of the American Geophysical Union, Chair of the Atmospheric and Hydrospheric Science Section of the American Academy for the Advancement of Science, and President of The Oceanography Society.
-She serves on the boards of the National Council for Science and the Environment and Science Counts.
-She also served as vice chair of the International Geosphere-Biosphere Programme and on the board on Global Change of the National Research Council/National Academy of Sciences.
+She serves on the boards of the California Ocean Science Trust and Science Counts.
+She is the Vice Chair of the Research Board of the $500 million Gulf of Mexico Research Initiative.

 Leinen is a Fellow of the American Association for the Advancement of Science, the Geological Society of America, the American Geophysical Union and The Oceanography Society.
+She was elected an Honorary Member of the American Meteorological Society.
 She has been awarded Distinguished Alumni Awards from all three universities she attended as a student: University of Illinois, Oregon State University, and University of Rhode Island.
 In 2020, she was elected to the American Academy of Arts and Sciences.

 Leinen received her doctorate in oceanography from the University of Rhode Island (1980), her master's degree in geological oceanography from Oregon State University (1975), and her bachelor's degree in geology from the University of Illinois (1969).